mileselectric/ChrisRossTrivia/README.md

  ### Install APK onto Android Emulator (Mobile Device Test)

  * Execute the emulator (SDK Manager.exe->Tools->Manage AVDs...->New then Start)
- * Start the console (Windows XP), Run -> type cmd, and move to the platform-tools folder of SDK directory.
+ * Start the console (Windows), Run -> type cmd, and move to the platform-tools folder of SDK directory.
  * Paste the APK file in the 'android-sdk\tools' or 'platform-tools' folder.
  * Then type the following command: